How to Implement Continuous, Real-Time Performance Management

 5. Tie Feedback to Long-Term Discussions

-Continuous feedback works best when it supplements long-term discussions, such as annual reviews.
+Continuous feedback works best when it supplements long-term performance review discussions, such as through an end-of-year review.

 When real-time feedback is given consistently, you and your organization will have a stack of actionable data at your fingertips.